esl/MongoosePush/README.md

 ### Running tests

-One common things that you need to do *once* before running any tests is generating fake certificates for APNS/HTTPS (it doesn't matter which MIX_ENV you run this in):
+One thing that you need to do *once* before running any tests is generating fake certificates for APNS/HTTPS (it doesn't matter which MIX_ENV you run this in):

 ```bash
 mix certs.dev